codingburgas/2425-11-g-pp-student-practices-assignment-gradeup/README.md

 A web application that helps students find the perfect educational institution based on their preferences and needs.

+## 🔧 Configuration Options

+- **Email Verification Toggle** - You can disable email verification by setting `DISABLE_EMAIL_VERIFICATION=true` in your `.env` file
+- **Recommendation Engine** - Enhanced algorithm provides personalized university and program recommendations
+- **Database Configuration** - Supports both SQLite for development and SQL Server for production

 ## 📸 Preview

 >Take a quick look at **Grade Up** in action: